Diope/miniNotes/README.md

-#Wasurenai aka Mini-Notes
+#Mininote

-I just wanted a really really small app to leave a note for myself so I set out to create one.
+I just wanted a really really small app to leave a note for myself so I set out to create one, then learned...one already exists called [Tyke](http://tyke.app) so basically I wasted time? lol

+But on the flipside my app does have basic markdown support so there's that!